Head Cross Country/Track and Field Coach

-Overall, Belling had individuals qualify for the national meets in five individual events.
-He had 10 All-GPAC selections and one NAIA Scholar-Athlete.
-In seven seasons at Dakota Wesleyan, Belling has coached three All-Americans, 55 NAIA national meet qualifiers, 64 All-GPAC Selections, 20 NAIA Scholar-Athletes and three GPAC Athletes-of-the-Week.
+In seven seasons at Dakota Wesleyan, Belling has coached seven All-Americans, 57 NAIA national meet qualifiers, 65 All-GPAC Selections, 20 NAIA Scholar-Athletes and four GPAC Athletes-of-the-Week.

 Belling came to DWU after three seasons as the track and field graduate assistant coach at the University of South Dakota.
 He worked with the sprinters and was part of the Coyote outdoor squad that finished fourth in the nation, the second-best outdoor finish in school history.